fafalone/WinDevLib/README.md

 >The `WINDEVLIB_NOQUADLI` constant will break alignment on numerous Types; most only on x64, but some on both.

 `WINDEVLIB_AVOID_INTRINSICS` - Uses the `Interlocked*` APIs that are exported from kernel32.dll (32bit mode only) instead of the static library containing compiler intrinsic versions of those in addition to all the ones not exported and all the 64bit ones.

+`WINDEVLIB_NOLIBS` - Fully exclude static libraries (currently only Interlocked); mainly intended for comparing current tB versions to Beta 423 where the `Import Library` syntax is not yet supported.

 #### Custom Helper Functions
 In addition to coverage of common Windows SDK-defined macros and inlined functions, a small number of custom helper functions are provided to deal with Windows data types and similar not properly supported by the language.
 These are: